MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-R-Special-Industries/section-1910.261.md

 (iii) When rolls are decked two or more high, the bottom rolls shall be chocked on each side to prevent shifting in either direction.

-(e) *Preparing pulpwood* - (1) *Gang and slasher saws.* A guard shall be provided in front of all gang and slasher saws to protect workers from wood thrown by saws.
+(e) *Preparing pulpwood*—(1) *Gang and slasher saws.* A guard shall be provided in front of all gang and slasher saws to protect workers from wood thrown by saws.
 A guard shall be placed over tail sprockets.

 (2) *Slasher tables.* Saws shall be stopped and power switches shall be locked out and tagged whenever it is necessary for any person to be on the slasher table.

 (3) [Reserved]

 (4) *Runway to the jack ladder.* The runway from the pond or unloading dock to the table shall be protected with standard handrails and toeboards.
-Inclined portions shall have cleats or equivalent nonslip surfacing in accordance with § 1910.23.
+Inclined portions shall have cleats or equivalent nonslip surfacing that complies with subpart D of this part.
 Protective equipment shall be provided for persons working over water.

 (5) *Guards below table.* Where not protected by the frame of the machine, the underside of the slasher saws shall be enclosed with guards.